vari-bbc/rnaseq_workflow/README.md

 ### Requirements

 * Functional installation of conda in your `$PATH`.
-  * Snakemake is invoked from within a conda environment, so you must have conda in your path to activate it.
+  * Snakemake is invoked from within a conda environment, so you must have your shell initialized for conda.
-  *

 ### Step 1: Installation